OUR TOWN: Eligibility

 Eligible lead applicants are:

-- Nonprofit tax-exempt 501(c)(3) U.S. organizations with a documented completed three-year history of programming.
+- Nonprofit, tax-exempt 501(c)(3) U.S. organizations with a documented completed three-year history of programming.
 For the purpose of defining eligibility, "three-year history" refers to when an organization began its programming and not when it incorporated or received nonprofit, tax-exempt status.
 Programming is not required to have taken place during consecutive years.
 Organizations that previously operated as a program of another institution may include programming it carried out while part of that institution for its three-year history.

 - Local governments.
 For the purposes of these guidelines, local governments are defined as counties, parishes, cities, towns, villages, or federally recognized tribal governments.
 Local arts agencies or other departments, agencies, or entities within an eligible local government may submit the application on behalf of that local government.
 The following do not qualify as local governments: state level government agencies, other state-designated entities, state higher education institutions, regional governments and entities, quasi-government organizations, regional planning organizations, city council or aldermen offices, and business improvement districts.

 For U.S. territories, if no local government exists, the territory government can serve as the local government.

 To be eligible, the lead applicant organization must:

-- Meet the National Endowment for the Arts "Legal Requirements," including nonprofit, tax-exempt status, at the time of application.
+- Meet the NEA’s "Legal Requirements," including nonprofit, tax-exempt status, at the time of application.
 (All organizations must apply directly on their own behalf.
 Applications through a fiscal sponsor/agent are not allowed.
 See more information on fiscal sponsors/agents.)

 Additional partners are encouraged and may include an appropriate variety of entities such as arts organizations and artists, design professionals and design centers, state level government agencies, foundations, nonprofit organizations, educational institutions, real estate developers, business leaders, community organizations, council of governments, rural planning organizations, transportation agencies, special districts, educational organizations, as well as public and governmental entities.
 Federal agencies cannot be monetary partners.